robseb/Django2FPGAdemo/README.md

 ### Reading a Sensor Value with the Django web framework - Sequence Diagram

 The following sequence Diagram show all involved comments and the data flow by reading an ADC Value to a *SQLite* Database.
 If a user opens the web page, Django plots the complete data into the web interface.
 ![Alt text](pic/SequenceDiagram.jpg?raw=true "Sequence Diagramm of the Sensor Reading")

 A HTTP GET-command (here by calling the URL *http://127.0.1:8181/ADCtriger*) triggers the Django web application.
-It calls the “read Sensor” application.
-This is a python script, which reads the Soft IP ADC Interface and returns ADC convention.
+It calls the “*read Sensor*” application.
+This is a python script, which reads the Soft-IP ADC Interface and returns the ADC convention.
 Then adds Django the value with a time stamp to the *SQLite* database.

-To repeat and time sync the readout of the ADC can be a Shell script or the tool “crontab” be considered.
+To repeat and time sync the readout of the ADC can be a Shell script or the tool “crontab” considered.
 It is also possible irregular event trigger the readout of the sensor.

+In case a user opens the web application Django loads the complete data of the ADC from the database and plots them graphically into the webpage.
+This is one example approaches for the final application.
+The interface for managing FPGA Configurations works in general similarly.

 <br>